Efficient Emotion and Speaker Adaptation in LLM-Based TTS via Characteristic-Specific Partial Fine-Tuning: Experiment Setup

-We compare our method with two reference approaches: low-rank adaptation (LoRA) fine-tuning (\cite{hu2022lora}) and full fine-tuning.
-LoRA, a state-of-the-art parameter-efficient fine-tuning technique, is widely used for adapting large language and TTS models (\cite{lou2024stylespeech}).
-It freezes the pre-trained model and introduces a small number of trainable parameters to adjust the model to a new data domain.
-To ensure a fair comparison, we adjust the rank of LoRA so that the number of trainable parameters aligns with that of our partial fine-tuning strategy.
-In contrast, full fine-tuning involves making the entire model trainable to fully learn new domain-specific knowledge.
-We maintain consistent hyperparameters for all methods, including batch size, epochs, and learning rate, to ensure a fair and comparable evaluation.
+We compare our proposed \our{} method against two standard adaptation approaches: Low-Rank Adaptation (LoRA) \cite{hu2022lora} and full fine-tuning.
+LoRA is a prominent parameter-efficient fine-tuning (PEFT) technique widely adopted for large language and TTS models \cite{lou2024stylespeech}.
+It freezes the pre-trained weights and introduces lightweight trainable matrices to adapt to new domains.
+For a fair evaluation, we precisely adjust the rank of LoRA so that its total number of trainable parameters aligns with that of our partial fine-tuning strategy.
+Conversely, full fine-tuning updates all parameters across the entire model to maximize the learning of domain-specific knowledge.
+To guarantee strict comparability, we maintain consistent hyperparameters across all methods, including batch sizes, training epochs, and the learning rates detailed in the previous section.